Outdoor Toys for Toddlers

 Bubble Gun: These offer another fun way to play with bubbles - and save your breath!
 Use it to play freeze tag - take turns trying to make the other person freeze by getting them with the bubbles!
 Then practice “Ready, set, GO!” to unfreeze each other!

 Dino Automatic Bubble Blower: Work on isolating pointer finger to press and maneuver the on/off switch.
 Use the wand to practice imitation skills by waving the wand above your head or down by your feet, then wait to see if your little one imitates you.
-Great for 2+ years.
+Great for 2 year olds and older!

 Bubble Lawn Mower: This is a great fun outdoor activity for pretend play.
 Practice “mowing” and “water the lawn” with the bubbles that come out!
 Perfect for a new walker, so about 12-18 months and older!